Andeweg01/tradTracker/README.md

   * [FontAwesome](https://fontawesome.com/) for icons like the pin symbol, phone and email symbols where the contact details for Designed.Irish are.
   * [Google Fonts](https://fonts.google.com/) for the used font Open-Sans.
   * [Bootstrap 4.4.1](https://getbootstrap.com/) for basic elements and components like the toggle navbar (which always stays the hamburger-type), flexbox functionality, resonsiveness.
-  * HTML5
+  * HTML5 for the html pages
-  * CSS3
+  * CSS3 for styling of the site and it's elements
-  * JavaScript
+  * JavaScript for using the Google Maps API and filtering and in the EmailJS mail script.
-  * [Google Maps API](https://developers.google.com/maps/documentation) for placing markers and clustering of markers.
+  * [Google Maps API](https://developers.google.com/maps/documentation) for calling the maps, placing markers and clustering of markers.
   * [JQuery 3.4.1](https://jquery.com/download/) is only used for the toggle menu, but will play a role in a next fase where more data for clicked markers will be shown.
   * [EmailJS](https://www.emailjs.com/) for processing the email form on the page form.html.

 ## TESTING:

-Validators like those of W3C, JSHint.com, html-formatter.com and cleancss.com for beautifying and along the process several other online services, were used to make sure the code was valid, clean, well indented and readable.
+Validators like those of W3C, JSHint.com, html-formatter.com and cleancss.com for beautifying and along the way several other online services, were used to make sure the code was valid, clean, well indented and readable.
 Physical testing of the website and code was done on Windows 10 desktop and laptop, Android tablet and phone, iPad iOS, iPhone and MacBook Pro.
 The tested browsers were Chrome, Edge, Firefox, Samsung for Android tablet, Safari.
 Not all browsers were available on all platforms as the table hereunder shows.